bensuperpc/infrastructure/README.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Web domain](https://www.ovh.com/world/domains/) (I use OVH)
 - [Open port 80 and 443 on your router](http://192.168.0.1/) (I use a SFR box with default IP)

+***To avoid get rate limit from letsencrypt (10 certificates per 3 hours), you need to disable some URL in the caddyfiles and enable them 3h later...***

 ### Clone